collective/p4a.calendar/README.txt

 p4a.calendar
 ============

+TODO: Add some info here about how to install with buildout and what the dependencies are (see setup.py)

 Overview
 ========

 The *p4a.calendar* package is a package for producing calendars from collection of events.
 Features include:

-Monthly view
+Monthly, Weekly, Daily view
-  Any calendar activated (smart) folder can has several default views including a monthly view.
+  Any calendar activated (smart) folder can has several default views including a monthly, weekly and daily view.

 Chronological event view
   The events gathered together by the activated calendar can be displayed